zhouhao/hexo-Web-Source/source/_posts/local-search-with-tipue.md

 1. customize `hexo-generator-json-content`
 2. customize `Tipue Search`

-This is not a different choice, and of course I choose the first one.
+This is not a difficult decision, and I prefer the first one.

 So I create this repo: [Hexo-Tipue-Search-Json](https://github.com/zhouhao/Hexo-Tipue-Search-Json)

 ## How to install it

-// TODO: will update this part soon
+You can find all information you want here: https://github.com/zhouhao/Hexo-Tipue-Search-Json

+### ;-)